Wavesolid/Wavesolid/README.md

 </div>

 ### 👨‍💻 &nbsp;About Me :
-I'm a College Student 👨‍🎓 from Indonesia.</br>
+I'm a College Student 👨‍ CCIT-FTUI from Indonesia 🎓.</br>
 - 🤓 My focus is developing Backend application and IoT dev wannabe.</br>
 - 🎮 I'd love to watching anime, playing games, and coding.
 - 💼 Now working as .NET Backend Developer.